 A bug is the most important entity in the software testing life cycle.
-Priority and Severity are the most important attributes assigned to a bug and yet these are the most misunderstood ones too.
-When properly used, these properties help in the effective execution of the bug fixing and release scheduling process.
+And the most important attributes that can be assigned to a bug are Priority and Severity.

 Whenever a new bug is encountered, the bug is logged by a tester or a customer.
-The attributes attached to the bug could be many like defect description, application version, defect details, steps to reproduce, test data, created by, created date etc. but the severity and priority are the most commonly used attributes.
+The attributes attached to the bug could be many like defect description, application version, defect details, steps to reproduce, test data, created by, created date etc. but severity and priority are the most commonly used attributes.
 They help teams efficiently fix bugs and go through the release scheduling processes, without letting any critical issues fall through the gaps.

-This bug once reported, is going to be referred to by the all other teams that need to know the status of a project, including the testing team, development team, product owner, managers, clients and business analysts.
+Once reported, a bug is going to be referred to by other teams that need to know the status of a project, including the testing and development teams, product owners, managers, clients and business analysts.